opendatatrentino/OpenDataRise/README.md

 <p align="center">
 <img alt="opendatarise" src="https://github.com/opendatatrentino/OpenDataRise/wiki/images/odr-logo-with-writing-on-top-700px.png" width="300px">
 </p>
-Tool to cleanse and semantify datasets from CKAN repositories.
+Data integration tool to cleanse and semantify datasets from CKAN repositories.
 Based on [OpenRefine](https://github.com/OpenRefine/OpenRefine).

 <p align="center">
   <img alt="" width="60%" src="https://github.com/opendatatrentino/OpenDataRise/wiki/images/promo-screenshot.png"/>
 </p>

-**Project status**: Developing - currently we are developing using reconciliation sevices of DISI, University of Trento.
-Currently code is developed in a private repository, when project reaches a sufficient level of stability we will merge changes in the public repo.
+**Project status**: Developing - we are developing and testing using reconciliation sevices of DISI, University of Trento.
+Currently code is developed in a private repository, when project reaches a sufficient level of stability we will merge changes into the public repo.
 We keep [public wiki](https://github.com/opendatatrentino/OpenDataRise/wiki) updated, though, so you can get an idea of how the project will look like.
 A video of a prototype using Freebase and DataTXT reconciliation services can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched here</a>

 **Additions to OpenRefine:**